I told myself at the time that our school just wasn’t right

 And then I went to the head of year.

-And I said “if we can’t handle him now, at eleven, how are we going to handle him at fifteen.”
+And I said “if we can’t handle him now, at eleven, how are

 And then we found you another place at another school.